 Skip to contents

-Extract the per-feature summary table from a Solution or SolutionSet object returned by solve.
+Extract the per-feature summary table from a solutionset-class object returned by solve.

-The returned table summarizes, for each feature, the total amount available in the landscape together with the positive and negative contributions induced by the selected actions in the solution.
+The returned table summarizes, for each feature, how much of the feature was available in the full baseline landscape and how much is represented by the selected planning units or selected actions in each run.

 Usage